-- 2) JBIC also ascertains, regarding environmental and social considerations, whether the project meets following standards. - World Bank Safeguard Policies or International Finance Corporation (hereinafter referred to as "IFC") Performance Standards - Notwithstanding the above, IFC Performance Standards in the cases of

-(i) limited recourse or non-recourse project finance projects, (ii) structured financing transactions that share characteristics with project finance, (iii) other financial institutions who are forming a significant part of the project applying IFC Performance Standards, and (iv) other projects recognized as appropriate.
+- World Bank's Environmental and Social Standards (ESS) or International Finance Corporation's (hereinafter referred to as "IFC") Performance Standards - Notwithstanding the above, IFC Performance Standards in the cases of (i) limited recourse or non-recourse project finance projects, (ii) structured financing transactions that share characteristics with project finance, (iii) other financial institutions who are forming a significant part of the project applying IFC Performance Standards, and (iv) other projects recognized as appropriate.

 In addition, if there is a relevant section of the Environmental, Health, and Safety Guidelines (EHS Guidelines) of the World Bank Group, JBIC will confirm whether the projects meet that section.
+These standards will be consulted as benchmarks in accordance with the Common Approaches.